-So you’re thinking of buying a home, and so far it’s been fun!
-You’ve looked at home designs, walked through areas you’d like to live, found the local coffee shop, but now you made it to the point where it’s all taxes and banker language.
+So you’re thinking of building a home, and so far it’s been fun!
+You’ve looked at home designs, walked through areas you’d like to live, found the local coffee shop, but now you’v reached the point where it’s all taxes and banker language.

 So, what is Stamp Duty?